-Plasma concentrations will be summarized by nominal time points using descriptive statistics including: the population size (N for sample size and n for available data), geometric mean, geometric coefficient of variation (CV%), arithmetic mean, SD, median, minimum, and maximum.
+Plasma concentrations of metformin and vandetanib and urine amounts of metformin will be summarized by nominal time points using descriptive statistics including: the population size (N for sample size and n for available data), geometric mean, geometric coefficient of variation (CV%), arithmetic mean, SD, median, minimum, and maximum.

 The geometric mean is calculated as the exponential of the arithmetic mean calculated from data on a log scale.
-The CV% is calculated as $100 \cdot \sqrt{(\exp(s^2) - 1)}$ where s is the SD of the data on a log scale.
+The CV% is calculated as $100 \cdot \sqrt{\exp(s^2) - 1}$ where s is the SD of the data on a log scale.
 Pharmacokinetic concentrations will be reported to the same precision as the source data.

-Plasma concentrations that are below the LLOQ (BLQ) will be handled as follows:
+Plasma concentrations that are below the lower limit of quantitation (LLOQ) will be handled as follows:

-- At a time point where less than or equal to 50% of the values are BLQ, all BLQ values will be set to LLOQ, and all descriptive statistics will be calculated - At a time point where more than half of the values are BLQ, the mean, SD, geometric mean, and CV% will be set to Not Determined (ND).
-The maximum value will be reported from the individual data, and the min and median will be set to BLQ. - If all values are BLQ at a time point, no descriptive statistics will be calculated for that time point.
+• At a time point where less than or equal to 50% of the values are below the LLOQ (BLQ), all BLQ values will be set to LLOQ, and all descriptive statistics will be calculated.

+- At a time point where more than half of the values are BLQ, the mean, SD, geometric mean, and CV% will be set to Not Determined (ND).
+The maximum value will be reported from the individual data, and the minimum and median will be set to BLQ. - If all values are BLQ at a time point, no descriptive statistics will be calculated for that time point.
 Not applicable (NA) will be written in the field for SD and CV% and BLQ will be written in fields for mean, geometric mean, minimum, median, and maximum. - The number of BLQ values (n below LLOQ) will be reported for each time point.